James A. McDougall: California

 Resuming his law practice, McDougall was elected California Attorney General in October 1850 but resigned after a year to accept a seat in the state legislature.

 In 1852 McDougall successfully ran for Congress as a Democrat, pledging to get federal support for a railroad to the Pacific.
 He did introduce a Pacific Railroad bill, but it was opposed by Thomas Hart Benton.
 McDougall served a single term in the House before returning to law practice in San Francisco.

 In the late 1850s, the Democrats in California split into factions over the issue of slavery, and the election of a California Senator in 1861 became entangled in the national crisis over secession.
 When it appeared that a secessionist Democrat might be elected, Republicans abandoned their own candidate and threw their support to McDougall.

 Washington, D.C.

 While serving in the U.S. Senate during the Civil War, McDougall again worked on behalf of a Pacific railroad project, but alcohol abuse made him ineffective.
 By 1862, McDougall was making a spectacle of himself and neglecting his Senate duties.
 He fought against some of Lincoln's war measures, but he was mostly dysfunctional.
 Not once did he travel back to California during his entire six-year term.

+McDougall was one of six senators to oppose the Thirteenth Amendment to the United States Constitution.